by Diane Spicer

-These beginner hiking tips are all about getting you started hiking as fast as possible.
+To answer that question, these beginner hiking tips are organized and laser focused on getting you started hiking as fast as possible.

-You're here for how to hike advice, and I'm going to deliver.
+You're here for how to hike advice, and I'm here to deliver.

-This page outlines exactly what you need to get started hiking, based on hundreds of reader's questions and my 45+ years of trail experience.
+This Beginner Hiker Guide outlines exactly what you need to get started hiking, based on hundreds of reader's questions and my 45+ years of trail experience.

 I won't let you down!

 To show you how serious I am, I've summarized what you need to know as a beginner hiker.